 How do you define a phone line and what does it mean to us now with the growing prominence of VoIP phone systems?
-Indeed, with hosted VoIP just needing a reliable Internet connect to perform, the term ‘phone line' is largely grounded in history and ageing copper wires.
+Indeed, with hosted VoIP just needing a reliable Internet connection to perform, the term ‘phone line' is largely grounded in history and ageing copper wires.

 A quick history of the telephone line